elastic/kibana/x-pack/README.md

 By default, Kibana will run with X-Pack installed as mentioned in the [contributing guide](../CONTRIBUTING.md).

+Elasticsearch will run with a basic license.
+To run with a trial license, including security, you can specifying that with the `yarn es` command.

+Example: `yarn es snapshot --license trial --password changeme`

 # Testing

 ## Running unit tests_bundle